chnejohnson/tao-te-ching/src/tao_te_ching/40_by_no_means.md

 Return is how the Way moves.
 Weakness is how the Way works.

-Heaven and earth and the ten thousand things
-are born of being.
+Under the sky all things are born of being.
-Being is born of nothing.
+Being is born of nothingness.